annlew/BCsupport/doc/notebooks/vscode.rst

 5. You might need to reinstall/enable Jupyter for remote host.
 Check the extension manager.

-6. Open a terminal in VSCode (in the "Terminal menu").
+6. Open a terminal in VSCode (in the "Terminal" menu).
 Load an Anaconda module and activate an environment.
 Instructions for how to work with conda environments on Tetralith can be found :ref:`here <conda>`

 7. Go to "File" and click "New file...".
 Select Jupyter Notebook from the drop down menu that appears.